qwqer-eu/magento-1-plugin/README.md

     Download the QWQER Express extension
     Unzip the files
-    Move the extension’s unzipped files and folders to your root directory In the command line (using “cd”) navigate to your Magento 2 root directory
+    Move the extension’s unzipped files and folders to your root directory

 Your extension is now installed and accessible from the left navigation menu in your Magento 1 back office: System > Configuration > Sales > Shipping Methods > QWQER Express.